All You Need to Know Before Visiting Schonbrunn Palace

 If you’re a tourist who wants to see Schönbrunn Palace and a few other attractions in the park, but don’t want to spend the whole day there, the Classic Pass is the best value.
 With this pass, you’ll get a mix of fun, relaxation, scenic views, and historical discoveries, all in half a day.

-Schönbrunn attractions included in the Classic Pass are the Grand Tour of the Palace with an audio guide, Gloriette, Orangery Garden, Privy Garden, and Maze & Labyrinth.
+The Classic Pass includes the Grand Tour of the Palace with an audio guide, Gloriette, Orangery Garden, Privy Garden, and Maze & Labyrinth.

-In my opinion, aside from the 30% savings, the Schönbrunn Palace Classic Pass is a great value for tourists traveling with friends or family, especially because it includes the Maze and Labyrinth.
+Aside from the 30% savings, the Classic Pass is great for tourists traveling with friends or family, especially because it includes the Maze and Labyrinth.

-The Classic Pass is also a good option if you need some relaxation at the end of the day, since it includes the stunning views from the Gloriette and the Schönbrunn’s special tranquil gardens.
+The Classic Pass is also a good option if you need some relaxation at the end of the day, since it includes the stunning views from the Gloriette and Schönbrunn’s tranquil gardens.

 Here is the list of attractions covered by the Classic Pass Plus: